MCeDo/learngit/readme.txt

 Hleeo, Git
 Creating a new branch is quick.
+Createing a newb branch is quick and siMle